al-jabir/al-jabir/README.md

 #### I will be Programmer or Software Developer

-- 🌱 I’m currently learning Web or Software Developer
+- 🌱 I’m currently learning ReactJS
 - 🤔 I’m looking for help with anything
 - ⚡ Fun fact: Coder AJ